 Cascading knowledge to communities about people's, especially youth's rights is not an easy task.
 Creative means are therefore required, working with youth champions, local governments, and sub-country stakeholders.
 Multiple forms of information and communication technologies/media can be used to successfully cascade such information.
-For example posters, songs, role plays/theater, and radio adverts.
+For instance, ... (posters, songs, role plays/theater, radio adverts etc?)